Mohamad G. Alkadry, Ph.D.

 His current research focuses primarily on issues of multiculturalism and diversity in public administration and public policy, public discourse and deliberative democracy, administrative and political theories, and public budgeting and finance.
 His present teaching includes doctoral and master’s seminars in public budgeting and financial management, graduate and undergraduate courses in diversity and civil rights issues in public administration and policy, a doctoral seminar in qualitative methods, a master’s seminar in research methods, and a graduate seminar in privatization and network governance.
 His research has been published in such peer-reviewed journals as Administrative Theory & Praxis, International Journal of Organization Theory & Behavior, and is forthcoming in Administration & Society.
 He has also authored or co-authored several book chapters and book reviews and has presented papers at numerous academic conferences.

-Karen received her masters in public administration from Florida Atlantic University in 2015.
-Karen worked as a Human Resources Administrator and Recruitment Coordinator with Broward County Public Schools until August 2017 when she resigned her position to return to school full-time as a graduate assistant in the Ph.D. program at Florida Atlantic University.
+Karen graduated from Florida Atlantic University in August 2015 with a master of public administration.
+Karen worked as a Human Resources Administrator and Recruitment Coordinator with Broward County Public Schools for over 15 years until she returned to school full-time in the Ph.D. program at Florida Atlantic University.

 Leslie Taylor, Ph.D.